 Ira began to be used after the Protestant Reformation.
 In the 17th century the Puritans brought it to America, where remained moderately common into the 20th century.

-JAMIE m & f Scottish, EnglishOriginally a Lowland Scots diminutive of
+Jamie m & f Scottish, EnglishOriginally a Lowland Scots diminutive of

-JAMES.
+James.
 Since the late 19th century it has also been used as a feminine form.

-JAYA f & m Hinduism, Tamil, Indian, Telugu, Hindi, MarathiDerived from Sanskrit
+Jaya f & m Hinduism, Tamil, Telugu, Hindi, MarathiDerived from Sanskrit

 जय (jaya) meaning

 "victory".
-This is a transcription of both the feminine form
+In Sanskrit this is a transcription of both the feminine form

-Durga) and the masculine form
+जया (long final vowel) and the masculine form

-जय (borne by several characters in Hindu texts).
+जय (short final vowel), both of which are used as names or epithets for several characters in Hindu texts.
 As a modern personal name, this transcription is both feminine and masculine in southern India, but typically only feminine in the north.

-JOHN m English, Swedish, Danish, Norwegian, Dutch, BiblicalEnglish form of
+John m English, Swedish, Danish, Norwegian, Dutch, BiblicalEnglish form of

 Iohannes, the Latin form of the Greek name